 The dataset contains about 5 million connection records.
 For this problem we only focus on the continuous (18 out of 41) features.

 The Variational Auto-Encoder has 1 hidden layer in the encoder and decoder with 9 hidden units, while the mean, standard deviation and latent vector layers each consist of 2 units.
 The architecture is shown in Figure 7.
 In our investigation we found that the model performance is not that sensitive to the choice of hyperparameters on this problem.

 The Variational Auto-Encoder is trained on 50,000 normal samples.
 During test time, we set the fraction of outliers at roughly 10%.

 We deploy the model on Seldon Core and track the detector’s performance on a Grafana dashboard.
 The snapshot below shows the number of predicted outliers as well as true labels.
 The bottom left chart flags whether an observation is classified as an outlier while the chart on the right shows the reconstruction errors compared to the anomaly threshold.

 The network intrusion dataset does not prove to be very difficult for the VAE with these standard performance metrics being close to 1 during testing on unseen examples.
-You can try the demo out for yourself here.

 Using a seq2seq model to detect anomalies in ECG’s